 We stand tall, move onwards and upwards and thrive.
 We connect with our joy and supports and we soar.

-You have the option, at any time, to submit questions for Kristy on neurodivergent family and life by dropping them into a form that sends them directly through to us.
-Kristy then answers them in the following weekly live stream.
+You have the option, at any time, to submit questions for Kristy on neurodivergent family and life by dropping them into a form that comes to us.
+Kristy then answers those questions in the following fortnightly live Q&A stream (these are also saved in the platform).

 M o n t h l y e v e n t s w i t h s p e c i a l g u e s t s , h o t s e a t o p p o r t u n i t i e s a n d t h e p o t e n t i a l t o c o n n e c t w i t h f a m i l i e s f r o m y o u r a r e a .